 On Windows, Acrobat 10.1 introduced a sandbox called Protected View (PV).
-With 11.0, the feature is extended to Reader.
+With 11.0, the feature is improved and extended to Reader.
 PV is a highly secure, read-only mode that blocks most actions and application behavior until the user decides whether or not to trust the document.

 PV is another defense-in-depth feature that is tightly integrated with the existing enhanced security feature.
 PV in Acrobat leverages the successful sandbox implementation already in place for Adobe Reader while providing a user experience that should be familiar to Microsoft Office 2010 users.

 Under the covers, the PV sandbox is similar to Reader’s Protected Mode sandbox, but is built on a stronger model which provides greater protections.
 Just like Reader, Acrobat strictly confines the execution environment of untrusted programs; that is, any PDF and the processes it invokes.
 When PV is enabled, Acrobat assumes some or all PDFs are potentially malicious based on user preferences and confines processing to a restricted sandbox.